hhkaos/arcgis-organization-styler/snippets/README.md

 ## How to develop in local

-_TODO_: Link to gooogle chrome, URLs that must be changed, local server, etc.
+_TODO_: Link to Gooogle Chrome guide (how to develop extensions), which URLs  must be changed in order to make it work in local, server external files using alocal server, etc.

 # That's it!
 You are ready to go ^_^
 If you have any suggestion, question, etc. you can just open an [Issue here inside](https://github.com/hhkaos/arcgis-organization-styler/issues).
+Thanks!